Audits of Renewables Obligation (RO) Generating Stations 2022/23

 For more information on our RO audit process, please refer to our Renewables Obligation: Guidance for Generators guidance document.
 For any queries, please email our dedicated teams at:

-Previously our audit team were responsible for resolving all findings raised from an audit.
-Going forward, once the audits findings have been shared with the generator, any potential financial non-compliance findings that have been identified will be referred to our Renewable Electricity (RE) participant compliance team to investigate.
+Following changes made to our audit process last year, any findings that warrant further investigation will be referred to our Renewable Electricity (RE) participant compliance team to investigate.
 The RE participant compliance team will then determine whether a compliance case is required to be opened.

 As a generator, what can I do to support Ofgem’s review?